thisisthor/lectures/Sessions/01/README.md

 1. Choose a website builder (if you have not already)
 2. Buy your domain (if you have not already)
-3. Sketch/wireframe/consider what should be on each of your pages (Home, Portfolio, Bio and Contact)
+3. Sketch/wireframe/consider in word/on paper what should be on each of your pages (Home, Portfolio, Bio and Contact)
 4. Start uploading content and lets discuss it